Is this a Prime Time To acquire Playa Hotels & Resorts N.V. (PLYA) stock - The Dwinnex

 Shares Statistics:

-The stock has traded on average 1.21M shares per day over the past 3-months and 1.7M shares per day over the last 10 days, according to various share statistics.
+According to the various share statistics, PLYA traded on average about 1.27M shares per day over the past 3-months and 1.6M shares per day over the past 10 days.
 A total of 165.90M shares are outstanding, with a floating share count of 131.53M.
 Insiders hold about 0.50% of the company’s shares, while institutions hold 78.90% stake in the company.
-Shares short for PLYA as of Jul 14, 2022 were 3.57M with a Short Ratio of 4.73, compared to 3.98M on Jun 14, 2022.
+Shares short for PLYA as of Jul 14, 2022 were 3.57M with a Short Ratio of 4.13, compared to 3.98M on Jun 14, 2022.
 Therefore, it implies a Short% of Shares Outstanding of 2.15% and a Short% of Float of 2.31%.

 Earnings Estimates

-Its stock is currently analyzed by 5 different market analysts.
-On average, analysts expect EPS of $0.1 for the current quarter, with a high estimate of $0.16 and a low estimate of $0.05, while EPS last year was $-0.06.
+The company has 5 analysts who recommend its stock at the moment.
+On average, analysts expect EPS of $0.1 for the current quarter, with a high estimate of $0.16 and a low estimate of $0.05, while EPS last year was -$0.06.
 The consensus estimate for the next quarter is $0.04, with high estimates of $0.08 and low estimates of $0.01.

 Analysts are recommending an EPS of between $0.57 and $0.28 for the fiscal current year, implying an average EPS of $0.41.
 EPS for the following year is $0.53, with 5 analysts recommending between $0.74 and $0.4.